I've Always Struggled With Occasional Insomnia—Until I Tried This

 Like so many people, I have long dealt with bouts of insomnia.
 Every few weeks or so, I'll have a night of subpar sleep that leaves me stressed and on-edge the following day.
 When it's time to fall asleep again, I'll psych myself out and worry that I'm in for yet another restless night.
 It's a self-fulfilling prophecy that usually lasts for at least a couple of days; sometimes up to weeks.

-After one particularly rough cycle of insomnia back in March, I ordered mbg's magnesium+ supplement at the suggestion of my co-workers who raved about it.
+After one particularly rough cycle of insomnia back in March, I ordered mbg's sleep support+ supplement at the suggestion of my co-workers who raved about it.
 I had my doubts as to whether it could help me, because I had tried sleep aids like melatonin in the past to no avail.
 They didn't help me fall asleep any faster (which then freaked me out about the severity of my sleep issues even more) and left me feeling groggy and moody in the mornings, ready to climb back in bed before the day even starts.

-But I decided to give it magnesium+ a shot.
+But I decided to give it sleep support+ a shot.
 If nothing else, I figured it would help me feel like I was taking some sort of action to make things better and maybe have some kind of placebo effect.
 But from the very first night I took it, I understood what the hype was all about.

 I had never taken a magnesium supplement before and found it much gentler than sleep aids I had tried in the past.
 I took it about 30 minutes before bed, and instead of a quick head rush, it led to a more mellow lull of relaxation.
 Once I found that it was getting hard to keep my eyes open to read my book, it was lights-out and the next thing I knew, my alarm clock was going off.
 No getting up in the middle of the night to go to the bathroom.
 No tossing and turning at the lights of New York City as they flashed outside my window.